JoeanAmier/TikTokDownloader/README_EN.md

 ## TikHub

 <img src="docs/赞助商_TikHub_Logo.png" alt="TikHub">
-<p><a href="https://tikhub.io/">TikHub</a> is a leading data interface service provider, specializing in offering high-quality data interfaces for multiple popular platforms, including Douyin, TikTok, Xiaohongshu, Instagram, Twitter, and Kuaishou.</p>
+<p><a href="https://tikhub.io/">TikHub</a> is a leading data interface service provider, specializing in offering high-quality data interfaces for multiple popular platforms, including DouYin, TikTok, Xiaohongshu, Instagram, Twitter, and Kuaishou.</p>
 <p>TikHub also provides customized services such as live streaming room monitoring, post monitoring, and influencer monitoring to meet the needs of different business scenarios.</p>
 <p>Through daily sign-ins, users can obtain a certain quota of usage for free.
 You can use my <strong>referral link</strong>：<a href="https://user.tikhub.io/users/signup?referral_code=ZrdH8McC">https://user.tikhub.io/users/signup?referral_code=ZrdH8McC</a> or <strong>Referral Code</strong>：<code>ZrdH8McC</code>，Register and recharge to receive <code>$2</code> limit！</p>
 <p><a href="https://tikhub.io/">TikHub</a> Provide the following services:</p>